ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Carbon Dynamics of deciduous plants
 -----------------------------------

-[19]_In the present version, leaf expansion and senescence happen over the course of a single day.
+In the present version, leaf expansion and senescence happen over the course of a single day.
 This is clearly not an empirically robust representation of leaf behaviour, whereby leaf expansion occurs over a period of 10-14 days, and senescence over a similar period.
 This will be